 How did you determine the effectiveness of this element/enhancement?

 Do you believe that <<list element/enhancement>> had a substantial effect on your program?
-[4-1]
+[Map to Research Question 4-1]

 Did it have a lasting effect on the curriculum (an effect that lasted after the grant was over)?
-[4-1]
+[Map to Research Question 4-1]

 [IF YES] How was the curriculum affected?
-[4-2]
+[Map to Research Question Map to Research Question 4-2]

 Did it have a lasting effect on any administrative policies (an effect that lasted after the grant was over)?
-[4-1]
+[Map to Research Question 4-1]

 [IF YES] How were the policies affected?
-[4-2]
+[Map to Research Question 4-2]

 [IF NOT ADDRESSED IN Q1 OR Q2]

 S1.
 Does your program have a way of tracking students who received scholarship funds from LB21 grant money?
-[2-1]
+[Map to Research Question 2-1]

 FOLLOW UP: